-II.
-Status at a glance
+I. Status at a glance

-a) The inclusiveness of stakeholders in the report writing process
+a) The inclusiveness of stakeholders in the report writing process b) The status of epidemic

 This report was prepared by the Institute of Public Health/Secretariat for HIV/AIDS in close collaboration with all members of National HIV/AIDS Commission/ especially with the members of NAC, which are part of civil sector and UN Theme Group/ UNICEF, WHO, UNDP and UNAIDS.
-After preparing the draft report, a meeting was held with relevant stakeholders who took part in writing the report.
-During this meeting, the participants gave their suggestions and proposals and, after a short discussion an agreement for writing the report was reached.
-Preparation of the report was aided, with their direct and/or indirect participation, by 19 members of NAC and another 10 organizations which all together make CCM/state regulatory mechanism.